 - Cut the top off of each pepper, discarding the stem, seeds and ribs from the inside.
-Make sure the pepper is cut so that it can stand on its own when placed on the baking sheet.
+Make sure the pepper is cut so that it can stand on its own, flat side down, when placed on the baking sheet.

 - Starting from the uncut side, carefully wrap each pepper with bacon completely.
 Depending on the size of the pepper, you may want to start with a half-slice of bacon.
 If you happen to do multiple layers, it’s alright too – the bacon will still crisp because it isn’t lying flat on the baking sheet.